codaeddie/Getting-started-with-Github/README.md

 ## Using Ubuntu
 ### Lets run through some commands and intro to github through command line

+_Remember_ if you are having any troubles, a good starting point will always be using the ```--help``` command after your argument

 Getting started with this project:
 ```
+git branch --help
 git status
+git branch

 git add
 git commit
 ```